lambe-lang/specification/README.md

     }
 ```

-In this sample the `::` function is used but not implemented.
+In this sample the `::` function is use but not implemented.

 ## 7. Examples